 Young people need good quality, healthy food to grow and develop, and if they are left hungry they are more likely to shoplift food and start on the wrong path.

-It may not seem a lot to many people, but we know that many of the young people we see on a regular basis rely on the meals we offer.
-This page is intentionally left blank
+It may not seem a lot to many people, but we know that many of the young people we seen a regular basis rely on the meals we offer. е